Helped ŠKODA boost customer confidence and financial plan conversions, increasing satisfaction by 45%.

 Design choices

-• Clear breakdown comparisons of financing options.
+• Clear comparisons of finance options.

 decision-tree-UX.jpg